 “Don’t humans do this?”

-“A human would kiss my hand,” she said.
+“A human might kiss my hand, but it’s a hugely outdated gesture.”
 Her face had become flushed, making her sort of pretty after all.
 “Do turians kiss?”

 “In a way.”
 He smiled so that his mandible brushed her hand, still resting in his, though not completely relaxed, not all the way there.
 “I could explain.
 But I’d much rather show you.”